White-Link/UnsupervisedScalableRepresentationLearningTimeSeries/README.md

    concurrent methods) on the UCR archive;
  - `results_uea.csv` file: CSV file compiling all results (with those of concurrent methods) on the UEA archive;
+ - `results_sparse_labeling_TwoPatterns.csv` file: CSV file compiling means and standard variations of five runs of learning an SVM on our representations and the ResNet architecture described in the paper for different numbers of available labels;
  - `cd.ipynb` file: Jupyter notebook containing the code to produce a critical difference diagram;
  - `stat_plots.ipynb` file: Jupyter notebook containing the code to produce